the-lords-of-the-roombas/laser-tag/report/project2/project2.rst

 handled by aborting the system and reporting appropriate errors.

-The **service API** has been implemented successfully and **efficiently**, with the worst running time of any operation in O(N), where N is only the number of subscribers to a service. **Preemption** of publishers by higher-priority subscribers has been ensured, and a simple and consistent publisher **re-enqueing** scheme has been designed.
+The **service API** has been implemented successfully and **efficiently**, with the worst running time of any operation in O(S), where S is the number of subscribers to a service. **Preemption** of publishers by higher-priority subscribers has been ensured, and a simple and consistent publisher **re-enqueing** scheme has been designed.